 Essentially, zero waste stores began life decades or maybe even hundreds of years ago, and now they are staging something of a comeback.
 Waste-free supermarkets as we know them now prove a valid point that we can purchase goods without generating a huge amount of waste.
 They ably demonstrate a different way of doing things whilst providing consumers with the choice of shopping waste-free toward a more eco-friendly life.

 At zero-waste stores like unpackaged, you can scoop up dried foods and dried fruit from the bulk market aisles.
-At the refill store if you bring your own reusable bottles you can leave with everything from shampoo to detergent without the need for a new container.
+At the refill store, if you bring your own reusable bottles you can leave with everything from shampoo to detergent without the need for a new container.
 All helping you go plastic-free in the bathroom.
 You can fill your store cupboard up with herbs and spices, baking goods, and more by bringing your own reusable container.

 Today, the company has since opened a number of concessions in the popular Planet Organic stores as well as across various farm stores in and around London.

 Unpackaged was the real pioneer, with the founder Catherine Conway setting the tone.
 This paved the way for around another 150 zero-waste grocery stores to have opened since by entrepreneurs and people passionate about the environment who all believed that they could also make a difference.

 As of today, there are a number of independent stores located all around the world.
-We can now find zero waste supermarkets in Europe, America, Canada, Taiwan, and South Korea.
-Delivering this simple yet inspiring concept each zero-waste grocery store helps people think and address waste each time we go to the grocery store.
+We can now find zero-waste supermarkets in Europe, America, Canada, Taiwan, and South Korea.
+Delivering this simple yet inspiring concept, each zero-waste grocery store helps people think and address waste each time they go to the grocery store.
 These pioneering zero-waste grocery stores all also help provide the means to change our behaviors as consumers.